Hattie N. Harrison

 Hattie N. Harrison (February 11, 1928 - January 28, 2013) was an American politician who served in the Maryland General Assembly from 1973.
 Harrison was the chairperson of the Maryland House of Delegates Rules and Executive Nominations Committee, and was the first African-American woman to chair a legislative committee in Maryland.

 Background

 Born in Lancaster, South Carolina, Harrison attended the Charlotte, North Carolina and Baltimore City public schools.
-She is a graduate of the Antioch College after which she became a teacher.
+She was a graduate of the Antioch College after which she became a teacher.
 She was a member of the Democratic State Central Committee, Baltimore City from 1970 to 1974, and a member of the Eastside Democratic Organization.
 In 2005, she received the Casper R. Taylor, Jr. Founder's Award from the Speaker's Society of the Maryland House of Delegates.
 Harrison died on January 28, 2013.
 At the time of her death, she was the longest serving delegate to the Maryland House of Delegates.